ActiveCampaign/postmark-java/README.md

 ## Get a Postmark API token

+There are two types of security tokens that can be used with Postmark:

+* Server API tokens
+* Account API tokens

+Server API tokens are security tokens that allow you to send emails, check bounces and more for each server in your Postmark account.
+Account API tokens are security tokens that allow you to manage account wide details like verified domains, sender signatures.
+Account API tokens are available only for admins.

 In order to send emails using Postmark Java library, you will need a [Postmark](http://postmarkapp.com) account.
 If you don't have one please register at [https://account.postmarkapp.com/sign_up](https://account.postmarkapp.com/sign_up).

-If you didn’t create any servers yet, please create one, proceed to the `Credentials` tab and copy an API token.
+If you didn’t create any servers yet, please create one, proceed to the `Credentials` tab and copy a Server API token.
 API tokens should be frequently rotated for security reasons.

 ## Communicating with the API

 Make sure you have a [sender signature](https://postmarkapp.com/signatures) for every From email address you specify.
 Retrieve an instance of `Postmark.getApiClient(yourApiToken)` to start sending emails.

 ``` java